badlee/scriptbox/README.md

 > Each Mot Cle must be have a reject expression(RegEx)

-> A service can rewrite SMS, the RegEx used for rewrite is the validator expression.
+> A service can rewrite SMS, with Rewriter script.

+> The Rewriter script it's only for modify sms value, it run in an isolate js context and the runing time cannot exced  25ms.

 #### Add a script
 > Click on "Main Menu" > "Script" > "Ajouter"